Nthabi9/alx-low_level_programming/0x01-variables_if_else_while/README.md

-A paragraph that prints the lowercase alphabet in reverse,followed by a new line
+A program that prints all the numbers of base 16 in lowercase,followed by a new line.